Frequently asked questions regarding:

 Can I use the IELTS test instead of the TOEFL test?

 Yes, students can take the International English Language Testing System (IELTS) examination instead of the TOEFL test.
-The minimum score accepted by UCSD is a 7.
-More information can be found on the Graduate Division's website
+More information about the English proficiency exams can be found on the Graduate Division's website

 How long are GRE and TOEFL scores valid?